natejly/life/README.md

 ## The Question

-Using a game of life simulation-ish simulation, can we evolve a population to use better MCTS parameters?
+Using a Game of Life inspired simulation, can we evolve a population of MCTS agents to tune for better performance?

 ## Motivation